s8m21/krew-takehome-assignment/README.md

 ## Design Decisions

 ### Crawler
-- **BFS Strategy**: Uses a queue to crawl pages in breadth-first order.
+- **Concurrency**: Uses `ThreadPoolExecutor` to crawl multiple pages in parallel, significantly improving throughput.
+- **Resilience**: Implements automatic retries with exponential backoff for failed requests (5xx, 429 errors).
+- **Politeness**:
+    - Respects `robots.txt` rules by default (using `urllib.robotparser`).
-- **Politeness**: Implements a configurable delay between requests to avoid overwhelming the server.
-The delay is enforced even on errors to prevent tight loops.
+    - Implements a configurable delay between requests to avoid overwhelming the server.
 - **Domain Restriction**: Strictly stays within the root domain of the start URL.
 - **Deduplication**: Tracks visited URLs before adding them to the queue to prevent cycles and duplicate processing.
 - **Filtering**: Skips non-content pages like login, logout, and basket/cart pages.
-- **Memory Efficiency**: Uses a generator pattern to stream documents to disk incrementally, allowing the scraper to handle millions of pages without running out of memory.
+- **Memory Efficiency**: Uses a generator pattern to stream documents to disk incrementally.

 ### Content Extraction
 - **Heuristic Extraction**: Prioritizes semantic tags like `<article>` and `<main>`, falling back to the largest text block if necessary.